-For an airline, it is key to find the right balance between trust /flexibility vs. revenue steering.
-This can be achieved through the provision of flexibility in choice and transparency, through further unbundling travel flexibility, while keeping a solid revenue optimization model.
+For an airline, it is key to find the right balance between trust / flexibility vs. revenue steering.
+This can be achieved in many ways, and it is ultimately up to the decision-making of each individual airline (for example through the provision of flexibility in choice and transparen-cy, through further unbundling travel flexibility, while keeping a solid revenue optimization model).

-The AIR Think Tank Trust Subgroup delved into the long-term implications, in 2021 and beyond, to focus on continuing to build customer trust in travel in a responsible, viable manner.
-This required the team to focus on:
+The AIR Think Tank Trust Subgroup delved into the long-term implications, in 2021 and beyond, to focus on continuing to build customer trust in travel in a responsible and viable manner, with the following two main objectives in mind:

-- Enabling greater choice and transparency in retail - Addressing needs emerging from crises through value-added products and services - Ensuring this does not worsen the already harsh economic environment of post-COVID-19 recovery
+- Enabling greater choice and transparency in retail - Addressing needs emerging from crises through value-added products and services

-The five core concepts that address these objectives include:
+There are five core concepts that address these objectives:

-- Ensure health safety measures are executed and communicated dynamically to customers before, during, and after travel - Customer preference, data-driven travel retail, including offers for "plan B" solutions - 3.
+- Ensure health safety measures are executed and communicated dynamically to customers before, during, and after travel - 2.
+Customer preference, data-driven travel retail, including offers for "plan B" solutions - 3.
 Unbundling travel flexibility - 4.
 Integration with new products and services, with the right balance of seamlessness vs. easy add-on - 5.
 Airline platform flexibility to switch to new modes of operation based on real-time travel restriction information